santhoshrc2210/Analog-Design-Projects/README.md

 # ECE-Projects
-Reports and brief description of the following Projects:
+Reports and brief description of the following Academic Projects:

 1. PLL
 2. 2 Stage Opamp